sjmudd/mysql-rpm-builder/README.md

-# mysql rpm (re)builder
+# MySQL rpm (re)builder

-## Trigger repeatable rpm builds from a src rpm.
+## Trigger repeatable MySQL rpm builds from a src rpm.

 This repo has two main purposes:
 - build binary rpms from the src.rpm in a repeatable manner ensuring the exact build requirements are defined.
-  While rpm does have a BuildRequires section intended to provide the list of build dependencies often this is far from precise and it is often incomplte.
+  While rpm does have a `BuildRequires:` section intended to provide the list of build dependencies often this is far from precise and it is often incomplte.
 This can mean that if the your build environment is setup differently to mine you can build binary packages but I can not,